Optimum Motorsport - One of the best British GT4 teams

 Maiden British GT title was won in 2013

-The following year was very good for Optimum Motorsport, even after the team entered only one Ginetta G50 in the GT4 class.
+The following year was very good for Optimum Motorsport, even after the team entered only one Ginetta G50 in the GT4 category.
 Ryan Ratcliffe and Rick Parfitt Jr scored three wins – two at Snetterton and one at Brands Hatch – and had other four podiums before winning the GT4 championship title, finishing just two points ahead of Century Motorsport’s Declan Jones.

 In 2014 Optimum Motorsport continued to run one car in the British GT but four drivers were sharing the duties in the seat of the new Ginetta G55.
 The results weren’t as good as in the previous year, so Optimum Motorsport finished that season without a win and at 8th position in the GT4 Teams’ Championship.

-Debut in the GT3 class
+Debut in the GT3 racing

 Optimum Motorsport expanded its British GT operations to two Ginettas in 2015 and that was a very fine season.
-The car #50 of Graham Johnson and Mike Robinson won the season-opening race at Oulton Park in the GT4 class.
+The car #50 of Graham Johnson and Mike Robinson won the season-opening race at Oulton Park in the GT4 category.
 Later in the season, they scored other five podiums nad finished as runners-up in the Drivers’ Championship while Optimum Motorsport was 3rd in the Teams’ Championship.

 Finally, in 2016 was made a decision of making a debut in the GT3 class of British GT with Audi R8 LMS, with Will Moore and Ryan Ratcliffe as drivers.
 They scored twice before finishing 13th in the standings.

-In the GT4 class, the results were much better.
+In the GT4, the results were much better.
 Johnson and Robinson were behind the wheel of Ginetta G55 and scored three wins – at Brands Hatch and twice at Oulton Park.
 They also had other three podiums on the way to the Drivers’ Championship title and the 2nd position in the Teams’ Championship.

 Good results at Dubai 24h